YVES10BOBO/E-commerce-project/README.md

 # E-commerce-project
-this is my encomerce project code
+this is my e-commerce project code